Personal cheat on Docker Basics

 In my own, already opened terminal window too if I want, but docker exec --help

-reminds me that I need two arguments to docker exec
+reminds me that I need two arguments to docker exec, the second being the image

 name or id.cd